larseberhart/nuccalc/README.md

 ## Overview

-This program calculates the effects of nuclear weapons detonations, including thermal radiation, blast effects, initial radiation, and fallout patterns.
-It uses physical models and data to provide accurate estimations of weapons effects in urban environments.
+This program calculates the effects of nuclear weapon detonations, including thermal radiation, blast effects, initial radiation, and fallout patterns.
+It uses physical models and data to provide accurate estimations of weapon effects in urban environments.

 ## What sucks and to-dos:
-- Wind speed 0: need to figure out how to increase fallout
+- Wind speed 0: need to rework this
 - Wonky guesswork for long-term effects (adjusted values from Mr. Google)
 - Wind direction not considered.
 Significant high-yield/high-fallout weapons.